 From freshly baked breads to bowls of cereal, wheat grain, aka gluten, is a pretty popular ingredient.
 And while delicious, consuming gluten can be harmful for some people who have celiac disease, allergies to wheat, or sensitive tummies generally.
 In these cases, it can damage the lining of the small intestine and cause pain, severe weight loss, malabsorption, and nutrient deficiencies, says Kelsey Sackmann, MS, RD, a registered dietitian.
-Additionally, "emerging research suggests that a gluten-free diet may offer some relief for those with irritable bowel syndrome, diabetes, and certain autoimmune conditions," she says.
+Additionally, "emerging research suggests that a eating gluten-free may offer some relief for those with irritable bowel syndrome, diabetes, and certain autoimmune conditions," she says.
 Good to know.

 While it used to be a struggle to find gluten-free cookies, crackers, or anything grainy, gluten-free snacks are now more accessible than ever thanks to strides in food innovation.
 Some are marked with a certified gluten-free label, but there's a chance not all will be so easily identifiable.
 In these cases, Sackmann recommends simply checking the ingredients list.
 "Foods that contain gluten will have wheat, barley, rye or triticale, or an ingredient derived from them, labeled in the ingredients list," Sackmann says.